aksgoel/P4_Advanced_Lane_Lines/write_up.md

 [//]: # (Image References)

+[image0]: ./examples/original.png "Original"
-[image1]: ./examples/undistort_output.png "Undistorted"
+[image1]: ./examples/undistorted.png "Undistorted"
-[image2]: ./test_images/test1.jpg "Road Transformed"
+[image2]: ./examples/transform.png "Road Transformed"
-[image3]: ./examples/binary_combo_example.jpg "Binary Example"
-[image4]: ./examples/warped_straight_lines.jpg "Warp Example"
-[image5]: ./examples/color_fit_lines.jpg "Fit Visual"
-[image6]: ./examples/example_output.jpg "Output"
+[image3]: ./examples/hlsv.png "HLSV"
+[image4]: ./examples/color_mask.png "Color Mask"
+[image5]: ./examples/combined_mask.png "Combined Binary"
+[image6]: ./examples/first_pass.png "First frame"
+[image7]: ./examples/unwarped.png "Result"
 [video1]: ./project_video.mp4 "Video"

 You're reading it!
 ###Camera Calibration

 ####1.
-Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+Camera Matrix & Distortion Correction:

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb".

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ![alt text][image1]

 ###Pipeline (single images)

 ####1.
-Provide an example of a distortion-corrected image.
+Distortion-corrected image.
 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

 ####2.
-Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+Combination of color transforms, gradients or other methods to create a thresholded binary image:
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]